-Teachers and Principals will provide workshops in academic, social/emotional learning and character education in the evening throughout the year.
-The ESEA waiver and what it means will be reviewed with parents.
-Parents of Kindergarten children who are Title I eligible while screening will be offered a spring-summer program which will be conducted by teachers to make parents the "first teacher."
-In this 4 week program called "Jump into K", teachers will train parents (while their children get supervision by teacher aides).
-After the session parents take practice materials home to work with their children.
-The next week repeats until the project is complete.
-This transition program will become a permanent district protocol to lower the achievement gap of students entering Kindergarten.
+School counselors and administrators will provide workshops in academic, social/emotional learning and character education in the evening throughout the year.
+Each presentation is tailored to parents of different grade levels so that the content can be as targeted as possible.
 District newsletters and all parent communication is sent home in both English and Spanish to ensure our parents have the opportunity to stay abreast of all information regarding their child and school.
-For the 2016-17 school year we have increased our number of translators for this information in order to expedite the translation of these materials.
+For the current school year we have increased our number of translators for this information in order to expedite the translation of these materials.